On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Bounds on the Asymptotic Decay Rate

 We now give the intuition behind our derivation for the lower bound.
 Since the state space of the Markov chain $\mathbb{S}_K$ is compact, there must exist a $u_0$ and a small neighborhood $\cV_0$ around it that is visited infinitely often.
 So, the limit in \eqref{eq:gamma_exact} is lower bounded as

 with $\bu_1 = T(u, \bR)$.
 Furthermore, we use the strong data processing inequality \cite{SDPI} to obtain a further lower bound.
-It is then useful to give the following definition. \begin{definition}[Contraction Coefficient \cite{SDPI}] Let $A_{K\times K}$ be a probability transition matrix.
+It is then useful to give the following definition. \begin{definition}[Contraction coefficient \cite{SDPI}] Let $A_{K\times K}$ be a probability transition matrix.
 Then the contraction coefficient associated with $A$ is given by \putqed \end{definition} The coefficient \( \eta_A \) is lower bounded by the second largest absolute eigenvalue of \( A \) \cite{SDPI}.
 Hence, dense graphs usually lead to lower \( \eta_A \) that is close to 0 in value, while sparse graphs usually lead to \( \eta_A \) that is close to 1 in value.
+The strong data processing inequality implies that